Nevada Laws on Theft, Larceny, and Shoplifting

 Shoplifting merchandise can result in both criminal and civil penalties.

 Shoplifting offenses generally fall under the crime of theft.
-In most cases, the penalties outlined above apply.
-(Involvement in organized retail theft, however, involves much more serious penalties.)
+In most cases, the penalties outlined above apply based on the value of the shoplifted merchandise.

-In addition to criminal penalties, a person who commits shoplifting in Nevada (or the parent or legal guardian of a minor who commits shoplifting) may be civilly liable to the store owner for:
+In addition to criminal penalties, a person who commits shoplifting in Nevada may be civilly liable to the store owner for:

 • the retail value of the merchandise